 So in a way described in the “Predicting churn project”, we created a model to predict churn.
-In conjonction with the marketing team, we decided on a few actions to take for likely churners.
+In conjunction with the marketing team, we decided on a few actions to take for likely churners.
 In order to measure the usefulness of these actions, we set up an A/B test.
-A random sample of around half of the customers were targeted. the result of this A/B test is what we analyse in this project.
+A random sample of around half of the customers were targeted. the result of this A/B test is what we analyze in this project.

 - Target clients with more effective advertising based on their usage profiles

 - Retrieve customers with very high likeliness of churn so we could get in touch and offer them special deals before they even thought of leaving

 How Did We Do This ?

 - The simplest approach consist in targeting likely churners.
 But likely churners may not be the people the more likely to react positively to our treatment.
 In our case we suppose there are 4 main types of people :

 - lost cause : highly likely to churn and unlikely to react positively to any marketing action.
 We should not bother targeting these people.